bolognalab/bolognalab.github.io/calendar-Instructions.md

-# Instructions for creating a new calendar
+# Instructions for creating a new time schedule

 ## Preparation:
 ### Tools needed: